rudraThakar/Automated-EDA-Netlist-Optimization-Formal-Verification-Framework-/README.md

 VeriFlow is a safety-focused EDA automation framework for gate-level Verilog analysis and transformation.
 It lets an engineer issue natural-language requests, constrains planner output to validated JSON tool calls, executes those tools through a deterministic backend, and verifies design-changing operations with Yosys/ABC where available.

-The project was originally inspired by an ICCAD-style netlist exploration and transformation workflow, but it is now structured as an independent personal project focused on safe LLM-assisted hardware design automation.

 ```text
 natural language request